 e-commerce functionality is used to make online stores.

 There is no commission or percentage of WordPress for the transactions on your store.
 WordPress is totally free.
-You have the need to deal with your customers and with your payments channels.
+You have the need to deal with your customers and with your payment channels.

 Summary- WordPress is the best option to start an e-commerce site.
-Because WordPress have the variety of themes & tools to make your site e-commerce ready.
+Because WordPress have a variety of themes & tools to make your site e-commerce ready.